 Here is a look at some of the landlord disclosures required in Hawaii*.

 Tax excise number.
-Landlord must furnish its tax excise number so that tenant can file for a low-income tax credit.
+Tenants are entitled to know the landlord’s tax excise number in order to file for a low-income tax credit.
 (Haw.
-Rev. Stat. § 521-43)
+Rev. Stat. § 521-43h)

 Illinois Landlord Disclosures